aglamazy/birthday-video-tools/README.md

                               [--limit N] [--verbose] [--force]
                               [--watch] [--interval 1.0]
 ```
 - Renders each slide into `segments/segment_XXXX.mp4`, reusing cached segments when sources are unchanged.
+Image groups (`prefix_*.jpg`) are combined into collages before rendering so they mirror the main slideshow output.
 - After updating the necessary segments, emits a versioned MP4 (e.g., `slideshow-001.mp4`) and attaches any audio tracks listed in `config.json`.
 - Use `--force` to rebuild everything, or simply edit media/text files and rerun for incremental updates.
 - Add `--watch` to keep rebuilding automatically when `sequence/`, `config.json`, or configured audio tracks change (requires the `watchfiles` package for event-driven mode; falls back to polling otherwise).
   - Install with `python -m pip install watchfiles` (optional).
+- Text overlays honour the same `@duration: N` directive as the main renderer.

 ### `watch_incremental.py`